gripableteam/gripable-play-unity-docs/source/index.html.md

 bool connectionInitiated = gripablePlay.Connect();
 ```

 Calling Connect will initiate a connection attempt.
-Bluetooth connection is asynchronous and requires a listener for the [OnConnected](#connection-callbacks) callback or call to the synchronous [IsConnected](#IsConnected) function to check whether the connection attempt was successful.
+Bluetooth connection is asynchronous and requires a listener for the [OnConnected](#connection-events) callback or call to the synchronous [IsConnected](#isconnected) function to check whether the connection attempt was successful.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | Failed to connect
+true | Successfully triggered connection attempt
-false | Successfully connected
+false | Failed to trigger connection attempt

 ## Disconnect()